JoshuaPark823/a-star-pathfinding/README.md

 	instantiate the `Frame` objects and the `Label` objects.
 I'm storing the references to each label in an empty dictionary instantiated outside the loops.
 	- I want to change the colour of individual cells once outside the loop by using their tuples as indexes and accessing their attributes but nothing's been working.
-TBD

 ## Solutions

-1. In Progress
+1. Extremely simple and obvious solution.
+All I had to do was write `widgets[position].config(bg = "...")`.
+I believe the reason I had trouble is because I wasn't as familiar with TKinter's API.
+So after reading some more documentation and exhausting every stackoverflow page in existence, I got a better understanding of widget hierarchy!
+(Solved)